raspberrypilearning/mood-board/en/step_2.md

 + 🐠 **Inspired by animals**: Fish tank, tropical rainforest
 + 🤖 **Character** design or world **building**

-Remember, you don't need to create a complete webpage.
 For the project, you need to make a webpage that is visually appealing and sets a mood.

 --- /task ---